 When it came to SAM Broadcaster he had this to say.

-We’ve had SAM Broadcaster crash on us more than once while trying to run a radio stream.
+We’ve had SAM Broadcaster crash on us more than once while trying to run an online radio stream.

-Back when SAM Broadcaster was on v2.7.9 it crashed that often that it ended up losing me my regular slot on a radio station.
+“When SAM Broadcaster was on v2.7.9 the software crashed that often that I ended up losing my regular slot on a radio station.
 Which in turn made me doubt my ability to manage a live show.
-Gee thanks for that SAM you piece of S**T!
+Gee thanks for that SAM you piece of S**T”

 You see it’s not just us that think SAM Broadcaster isn’t fit for purpose in the world of radio automation software.

-It’s getting on for 15 years since I was first introduced to SAM Broadcaster.
-SAM Broadcaster still has the same bugs/problems the program had back in 2003.
+SAM Broadcaster still has the same bugs/issues the program had back in 2002/2003.

 Our biggest bug bears about the problems with SAM Broadcaster:

-PAL scripts used far too much CPU sometimes locking the PC up.
+- PAL scripts used far too much of the CPU sometimes locking the PC up altogether

 SAM Broadcaster has never been a program you could use to run a professional radio station with.